Skills Assessment FAQ

 The Math Skills assessment for ASU is only for Arts and Science – University Transfer Students.
 The assessment covers the following mathematical topic areas: equations and inequalities, functions, linear functions, polynomial and rational functions, exponential and logarithmic functions, the unit circle: sine and cosine functions, and periodic functions.

-Once you have been assessed, you will be eligible to be enrolled in the English and/or math classes appropriate to your level and program.
+Once you have been assessed, you will be eligible to be enrolled in the math classes appropriate to your level and program.

 Delaying your assessment may delay your timetable.